Aviation accidents and incidents: History

 One of the earliest recorded aviation accidents occurred on May 10, 1785, when a hot air balloon crashed in Tullamore, County Offaly, Ireland.
 The resulting fire seriously damaged the town, destroying over 130 homes.

-The first accident involving a powered aircraft occurred on September 17, 1908, when a Wright Model A crashed at Fort Myer, Virginia, USA.
+The first accident involving a powered aircraft and the first involving an airplane occurred on September 17, 1908, when a Wright Model A crashed at Fort Myer, Virginia, USA.
 The pilot and co-inventor, Orville Wright, was injured, and the passenger, Signal Corps Lieutenant Thomas Selfridge, was killed.

-The first aircraft accident in which 200 or more people died occurred on March 3, 1974, when 346 died in the crash of Turkish Airlines Flight 981.
-As of July 2025, there have been a total of 34 aviation incidents in which 200 or more people have died.